What is customer engagement?

 Customer satisfaction and customer engagement might sound like two sides of the same coin, but the overlap between them shouldn’t be taken for granted.

 A satisfied customer might not ever become engaged.
-They could be a lifelong shopper at your hardware depot but never take part in a loyalty programme, follow the brand on social media or make a complaint.
+They could be a lifelong shopper at your hardware depot but never take part in a customer loyalty program, follow the brand on social media or make a complaint.
 Likewise, an engaged customer might make few purchases from a luxury department store, but spend hours chatting on a brand-owned forum or interacting with the company’s aspirational posts on Instagram.

 So customer engagement isn’t the same as customer satisfaction.
 But customer satisfaction can be an outcome of customer engagement, and it can be a precursor for it too.